-Perhaps its most visionary feature was a rear-mounted camera with a wide-angle lens and a 4 x 6-inch view screen embedded in the dashboard (a seemingly impossible feature for its day).
+Perhaps its most visionary feature, however, was a rear-mounted camera with a wide-angle lens and 4 x 6-inch view screen that was embedded in the dashboard (a seemingly impossible feature for its day).

 The camera, paired with the car’s transparent bubble top and panoramic wraparound windshield, meant that no rear view mirror was necessary.

-A chrome-plated strip that began above the front wheel, curved down just before the rear wheel, and then curved back to the tail light.
+A chrome-plated strip that began above the front wheel, curved down just before the rear wheel, and then curved back up again to the tail light.

 Known as the “Sweepspear” it would become a Buick trademark.

-Chuck Jordan, who designed the Centurion, went on to become global head of GM design in the 1980s and 1990s.
+Chuck Jordan, who designed the Centurion, went on to become global head of design for GM in the 1980s and 1990s.